Geodesics in the space of relatively K\"ahler metrics: A Chen--Tian style formula

 \begin{proof} We will not provide the full proofs for all of these; instead we will content ourselves with calculating the leading order term of \(I_k\) to give an idea of how these calculations can be done for \(I_k\) and \(R_k\), and also calculate the expansion of \(H_k\) since the \(k^{n-1}\) term is rather difficult.
+For proofs of the remaining expansions, see the author's PhD thesis \cite[Chapter 4.3]{Hal22}.

-An important tool in the proofs is the combinatorial formula This, for example, lets one write the functional \(I\) instead as This is achieved by expanding \(\omega_\varphi^i=(\omega+i\d\db\varphi)^i\), and reindexing the sum over powers of \(i\d\db\varphi\).
-Conversely, if one obtains a formula of this form, then one can factorise it using the same combinatorial formula.
+An important tool in the proofs is the combinatorial formula This, for example, lets one write the functional \(I\) on a manifold \((Y,\omega)\) of dimension \(d\) instead as This is achieved by expanding \(\omega_\varphi^j=(\omega+i\d\db\varphi)^j\), and reindexing the sum over powers of \(i\d\db\varphi\): Conversely, if one obtains a formula of the form in the final line, then one can factorise it using exactly the same process.

 First, for the expansion of \(I_k\) we have Expanding this expression in \(k\), we find the leading coefficient of \(k^n\) is Now note that Hence the leading coefficient of \(I_k(\varphi)\) is which by the combinatorial formula \eqref{eq:comb} can be factorised as